-During her sophomore year, she took the initiative to start up the student newspaper again, and renamed it The Changing Times to emphasis the constant change in media and, the College’s progression towards university status.
+During her sophomore year, she took the initiative to start up the student newspaper again, and renamed it The Changing Times to emphasis the constant change in media and, the University’s progression towards university status.

 “The paper had a lack of involvement for quite some time,” said Moore.
 “But being able to start it again, myself, is just another perk of going to DelVal.”

-In addition to revitalizing the student newspaper, Moore also works as a writing tutor, was the social media coordinator for the Precarious Alliance, is part of the Presidential Fellows Program, and since her sophomore year has been an intern in the College’s marketing and communications office.
+In addition to revitalizing the student newspaper, Moore also works as a writing tutor, was the social media coordinator for the Precarious Alliance, is part of the Presidential Fellows Program, and since her sophomore year has been an intern in the University’s marketing and communications office.